andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 "The Domain is Talking to You"  [AHL]
 "Visualisation" [GT]

 @gaythu-rajan - grokkability stuff from above should come in here.
+Gayathri to move them.

 ### ()->|()->() [AHL]